-BYOD Keys to Success for State & Local Government
+How to Launch a Successful BYOD Policy for State & Local Government

-State and local government IT departments are pressured on a number of fronts to meet greater demand as the digital transformation continues to boom at all levels of government.
-These pressures include the need to incorporate the latest smartphones and tablets to create and access information, accommodating a growing range of mobile devices employed by government workers, peer agencies and the constituents they serve.
+State and local government IT departments are pressured on a number of fronts to meet greater demand as digital transformation continues to boom at all levels of government.
+These pressures include the need to incorporate the latest smartphones and tablets to create and access information, and accommodate the growing range of mobile devices employed by government workers, peer agencies and the constituents they serve.

 The push for BYOD

-With the growing prevalence of mobile devices (smartphones and tablets complementing or supplanting laptop computers), many state and local governments are acknowledging the value of a bring your own device (BYOD) policy.
+With the growing prevalence of mobile devices in the government sector, such as the HP Elite x3, many state and local governments are acknowledging the value of a Bring Your Own Device (BYOD) policy.

 From a generational perspective, baby boomers are entering their retirement years, opening state and local leadership roles for Generation X and millennials.
 Workers from these generations tend to embrace new technologies, often employing the latest devices for their personal and professional use.